Auroratide/monadorecipes/src/recipes/pyras-acqua-pazza/recipe.md

 # Pyra's Acqua Pazza

-Fish cooked in a spicy tomato-based soup with a spicy kick.
+Fish cooked in a tomato-based soup with a very spicy kick.

 * Type: Seafood
 * Source: Crossette's Cooking